|

-Since
+Since entering the

-entering the acoustics arena in the
+acoustics arena in the seventies, we

-seventies, we have heard many stories
+have heard many stories over and over.

 After